sbt/website/src/sphinx/Extending/Input-Tasks.md

 Consider the example in the previous section.
 We can modify it so that
 we:

-> -   Explicitly specify all of the arguments to the first run.
+> -   Explicitly specify all of the arguments to the first `run`.
 We use
->     name and version to show that settings can be used to define and
+>     `name` and `version` to show that settings can be used to define
->     modify parsers.
+>     and modify parsers.
-> -   Define the initial arguments passed to the second run, but allow
+> -   Define the initial arguments passed to the second `run`, but allow
 >     further input on the command line.

-NOTE: the current implementation of := doesn't actually support applying input derived from settings yet.
+NOTE: the current implementation of `:=` doesn't actually support applying input derived from settings yet.

     lazy val run2 = inputKey[Unit]("Runs the main class twice: " +
        "once with the project name and version as arguments"